kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ## Kyma's telemetry component

-The focus of Kyma's observability functionality is the pre-integrated collection of telemetry data from the users' workloads, and making that data available for further analysis and storage in backends of any kind and location.
+Kyma's observability functionality focuses on the pre-integrated collection of telemetry data from the users' workloads, and making that data available for further analysis and storage in backends of any kind and location.
 The telemetry component provides the configurable collection and shipment components, and with that, separates them explicitly from the storage and analysis in a specific backend system.
-Lightweight in-cluster backends can be installed with dedicated observability components.
+You can still choose to install lightweight in-cluster backends with dedicated observability components.

 For now, the telemetry component supports the logging domain only.
 You get a log collector (Fluent Bit) and you can configure the log shipment with external systems using runtime configuration with a dedicated Kubernetes API (CRD).
-With that, for example, you can integrate with vendors like [VMWare](https://medium.com/@shrishs/log-forwarding-from-fluent-bit-to-vrealizeloginsightcloud-9eeb14b40276) using generic outputs, or with any vendor via a [fluentd integration](https://medium.com/hepsiburadatech/fluent-logging-architecture-fluent-bit-fluentd-elasticsearch-ca4a898e28aa) using the forward output.
+With that, you can integrate with vendors such as [VMWare](https://medium.com/@shrishs/log-forwarding-from-fluent-bit-to-vrealizeloginsightcloud-9eeb14b40276) using generic outputs, or with any vendor via a [fluentd integration](https://medium.com/hepsiburadatech/fluent-logging-architecture-fluent-bit-fluentd-elasticsearch-ca4a898e28aa) using the forward output.
 Kyma's optional `logging` component complements the telemetry component, providing `Loki` as pre-configured log backend.

+## Prerequisites

-The telemetry component is in an alpha state and needs an [explicit installation](./../../../04-operation-guides/operations/obsv-00-enable-configurable-logging.md).
+- The telemetry component is in an alpha state.
+You must [explicitly install it](./../../../04-operation-guides/operations/obsv-00-enable-configurable-logging.md).
+- Your application must log to `stdout` or `stderr`.

 ## Architecture

 ### Telemetry component

-The telemetry component ships [Fluent Bit](https://fluentbit.io/) as a log collector.
-It is responsible for collecting all application logs of the cluster workload reliably and shipping them to a backend.
+The telemetry component provides [Fluent Bit](https://fluentbit.io/) as a log collector.
+Fluent Bit collects all application logs of the cluster workload and ships them to a backend.

-The only prerequisite in your application is to log to `stdout` or `stderr`.

 ![Telemetry Architecture](./assets/telemetry-logging-arch.drawio.svg)

 1. Container logs are stored by Kubernetes container runtime under the `var/log` directory and its subdirectories.
-2. The collector runs as a Daemon Set (one instance per node), detects any new log files in the folder, and tails them using a filesystem buffer for reliability.
+2. The collector runs as a DaemonSet (one instance per node), detects any new log files in the folder, and tails them using a filesystem buffer for reliability.
 3. The collector queries the [Kubernetes API Server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) for additional Pod metadata, such as Pod annotations and labels.
 4. The telemetry component configures Fluent Bit with your custom output configuration.
 5. If Kyma's `logging` component is installed, the operator configures the shipment to the in-cluster Loki instance automatically.